History of development

 EDUCATION AND FIRST BUSINESS EXPERIENCE

-I was born on December 10, 1972, in the city of Khmelnik, Vinnitsa region, in the family of an employee of the forestland and a teacher of Russian literature.
+I was born on December 10, 1972, in the city of Khmelnik, Vinnytsia region, in the family of an employee of the forestland and a teacher of Russian literature.

 I was studying in Kyiv where I finished secondary school in 1989, and then obtained degrees in Psychology and Law Studies at Taras Shevchenko National University of Kyiv.

-But the history had its own story – at the beginning of 90-s the USSR collapsed with the long-held civilization beginning to fall apart.
-The process of building up new state – sovereign Ukraine, transition to the market economy model made us face with a dramatically different circumstances.
-We could rely only upon ourselves and our knowledge, our experience in this new circumstances and new society, trying to succeed in self-development and finding your own way.
+But the history had its own story – at the beginning of 90-s, the USSR collapsed with the long-held civilization beginning to fall apart.
+The process of building up new state – sovereign Ukraine, transition to the market economy model made us face dramatically different circumstances.
+We could rely only upon ourselves and our knowledge, our experience in these new circumstances and new society, trying to succeed in self-development and finding your own way.
 On the other side, it’s exactly the time you see how important are the people around you.
-I greatly appreciate my mom who inspired me to hold degree in Psychology.
+I greatly appreciate my mom who inspired me to hold a degree in Psychology.

 The educational system of Ukraine was changing together with the strengthening of its independence.
 That education was quite interesting and rich in content since the professors were not afraid of the overall control and had an opportunity to share their best discoveries and ideas with the students.

 At the same time, obtaining degrees in two specialties I was sure I wouldn’t find a job – a new state was constructing a liberal labor market and thus relieved itself from the responsibility to provide workplaces for a new generation of specialists.

 Therefore, being a first-year student I started thinking over that fact how I will use obtained knowledge in my work, how I will earn money for my family.
 That made me search for real solutions and gain new experience.